nuts-foundation/nuts-specification/rfc/rfc003-oauth2-authorization.md

 In common OAuth2 flows an OAuth client must be registered with the authorization server with its client id and client secret.
 This way the authorization server knows which requests are made by which party.
 The registration normally involves manual steps of registering and approving.
 In a network of trust with countless combinations of authorization servers and clients, this approach does not scale well.

 So instead of client secrets, the Nuts OAuth flow binds the request via the JWT using its signature to a known care provider.
-The key used to sign the JWT is identified by a key identifier (`kid`) which can be resolved from the Nuts registry as defined in [RFC006](rfc006-distributed-registry.md).
+The key used to sign the JWT is identified by a key identifier (`kid`) which can be resolved through the Nuts registry as defined in [RFC006](rfc006-distributed-registry.md).
-The key MUST be listed in the `assertion` section of the actor DID document.
-The actor is identified by the `iss` field.
+The key MUST be listed in the `assertionMethod` section of the actor's DID document.
+The actor is identified by the `iss` field of the JWT.

-Example of the actors DID document:
+Example of the actor's DID document:
 ```json
 {
   "@context": [ "https://www.w3.org/ns/did/v1" ],